michaelh23/bms_processingclass/content/activities/index.md

 		var x = 200;
 		var y = 150;

-		... # more code below here
+		... // more code below here

 Save the sketch from Activity 7 as a FORK and add “var” to the end of the name (as in "MyCreature_(name)__var").

-Incorporate these x and y variable into your sketch for all the x and y arguments that you have used in your code.
+In all of the places where you specify a location such as the x and y position of a rectangle or ellipse, replace the fixed x and y position with an offset from the x and y variable.

+For example, if you are drawing a rectangle at (250,100) your code might start with:

+	rect(250,100,50,50);

+and become:

+	rect(x+50, y-50, 50,50);

 You may use the calculator on your computer to assist you.
 To find it, (on Windows computers) click on the Windows icon in the lower left corner.
 There should be a calculator option.

 After you have incorporated x and y variables into all your x and y arguments in your code, your creature should look the same (as if nothing has changed because it shouldn’t have).
 If it is not the same, what did you do wrong?

-<a href="/outline/#a-href-activities-activity-8-b-complete-activity-8-b-a">**STOP** Go back to the Outline</a>
+# <a href="/outline/#a-href-activities-activity-8-b-complete-activity-8-b-a">**STOP** Go back to the Outline</a>

 ## Activity 9

 Create a new Open Processing sketch.

-Create a new sketch and draw an ice cream cone using a triangle and an ellipse.
-The color of the ice cream should be influenced by the ```mouseX``` and ```mouseY``` variables.
-I.e. the color of the ice cream should change when you move the mouse.
+Open your sketch "icecreamcone".
+Save as a Fork and name it icecreamcone_mXmY.

+Change your code so that the color of your ice cream changes based on the location of your mouse.

 Make sure the ice cream is *inside* the cone (not on top of the cone).

-Save your sketch as "ice cream cone".

 ### Discussion questions: